avored/documentation/admin-attribute.md

 # How to Manage Product Attribute

-As in AvoRed Product Attribute is a spefic attribute of an Product which can be customized or user can tell Store Owner that i want specific that attributes into an Product.
-For example if store owner selling a T-shirt for then he can give a User which Color or t-shirt you want to buy and for that store owner can create an attribute of a product called color into admin and assign it to a product.
+AvoRed Product Attribute is a specific attribute of an Product which can be customized or user can tell Store Owner that i want to buy a Product with this specific attributes of an product.
+For example if store owner selling a T-shirt.
+In that case store owner can set the attriute of an T-shirt e.g: Color and Sizes.
+From user point of view user can select which color and size he/she want to buy a t-shirt.

 #### Create a product attribute

-To create a product attribute Login to Admin area of Avored.
+To create a product attribute login to admin area of Avored.

 Shop=>Attribute=>Create Attribute